Wildlander-mod/Support/Docs/FAQ.md

 ---

-## I'm trying to load my template save and it says my character is dead.

-4.0.6 Issue

-This happens when you name your character the default name "Adventurer" and are killed by permadeath.
-To fix delete the .dead file in your `steamapps\common\Skyrim` folder and you will be able to load your save.

----

-## My Character takes off of his/her clothes off when swimming

-4.0.6 Issue

-To stop this from happening, open Bathing in Skyrim MCM > Player Animations and _untick_ everything in the sections “Undress Before Bathing - Standard” and “Undress Before Bathing - Extended”

----

 ## What does the MCM guide mean about template saves?

+There is unfortunately no way to Copy MCM settings over to a new character for every mod.

+The closest thing is creating a "template save" by configuring the bulk of the MCM's. then loading this template save everytime you want to create a new character.
+You will then only need to do the "post-Start" MCM setups (approx the last 2 pages)

-A template save will be the save game you make _before_ clicking on _Start My Adventure_ in the Ultimate Skyrim MCM menu, you will want to do this so next time you start a new character you won’t have to re-configure everything before the Ultimate Skyrim MCM!
+A template save will be the save game you make _before_ clicking on _Begin My Adventure_ in the Ultimate Skyrim MCM menu, you will want to do this so next time you start a new character you won’t have to re-configure everything before the Ultimate Skyrim MCM!

 Disclaimer